jd-solanki/anu/docs/guide/components/switch.md

 ::::

 :::tip
-You can also use default slot to render the label
+You can also use default slot to render the label.
 :::

 <!-- 👉 Icons -->